area73/components-best-practices/README.md

 # components-good-practices
+Welcome to mi repo.
-Good practices and creational patterns for components
+This repo is intended to be a place to recap info about good practices and creational patterns to build reusable components